nohomers/hello2/README.md

-# Everything is Awesome Hello World App for JBoss EAP
+# 'Everything is Awesome' Hello World App for JBoss EAP

 This is my take on a simple Java 'Hello World' application, which I use for testing JBoss EAP on OpenShift.